-- 7.3.1.
-Each competitor shall be ranked in accordance with the aggregate time achieved on both routes. - 7.3.2.
+7.3.1.
+Each competitor shall be ranked in accordance with the aggregate time achieved on both routes.

+7.3.2.
 Qualification Round: The starting order of the qualification round shall be set by random selection.
 Each competitor shall proceed by first climbing Route A (or 1).
 Following the successful completion of this he/she shall proceed to climb Route B (or 2).

-- 7.3.3.
-Qualification Round Ranking: If a competitor fails to complete one of the routes, he/she shall be eliminated and ranked in last position. - 7.3.4.
-Final Round number of competitors:
+7.3.3.
+Qualification Round - Ranking: If a competitor fails to complete the first route, he/she shall be eliminated and ranked in last position (no result).